tomascapek/Argo22-entry-task/README.md

 ## Fair warning
 This webapp was my first in Django, after quite a while and my very first one using Django REST.
 It shows in some places and I haven't really have time left (due to crazy amount of time spent in docs :) ) to create a proper deployment.
+Also the design of the API isn't the best.
+I am not an experienced API designer and could surely use some good read on this topic.

 ## How to use (in dev mode)